 Allow the user partners to present their experience from being a partner and how they have benefitted from affiliation with the centre.

+xxxx

 Future prospects

 Note: The host institution has a special responsibility to maintain the expertise acquired and safeguard the investments made during the centre’s period of operation.